omichde/BOMTalk/README.md

 ## 2. Delegates

-If you need a seperate object to react to your network messages or prefer the common delegate mechnism, you can use it with BOMTalk as well.
+If you need a seperate object to react to your network messages or prefer the common delegate mechanism, you can use it with BOMTalk as well.
 As another example (excerpt from the Roll the Dice example) to answer to a remote request, your APP receives the request and sends data back like this:

 	// SENDER
 	- (void) viewDidLoad {